-We have engaged Cowen and Company, LLC and Craig-Hallum Capital Group LLC as placement agents to use their best efforts to solicit offers to purchase the shares of our common stock and associated warrants to purchase our common stock offered hereby.
-Cowen and Company, LLC and Craig-Hallum Capital Group LLC are not obligated to, and have advised us that they will not, purchase any shares of our common stock for their own accounts, but have agreed to use best efforts to arrange for the sale of all of the shares of common stock and associated warrants offered by this prospectus.
+We have engaged Gilford Securities Incorporated as the placement agent to use its best efforts to solicit offers to purchase the shares of our common stock and associated warrants to purchase our common stock offered hereby.
+Gilford Securities Incorporated is not obligated to, and has advised us that it will not, purchase any shares of our common stock or associated warrants for its own accounts, but has agreed to use best efforts to arrange for the sale of all of the shares of common stock and associated warrants offered by this prospectus.
 We will enter into purchase agreements directly with the investors in connection with this offering.
-Assuming that all of the purchase agreements are executed by the investors as currently contemplated and subject to the terms and conditions of the purchase agreements, the investors will agree to purchase, and we will agree to sell, an aggregate of 7,500,000 shares of our common stock and warrants to purchase diverses of our common stock, as provided on the cover of this prospectus.
+Assuming that all of the purchase agreements are executed by the investors as currently contemplated and subject to the terms and conditions of the purchase agreements, the investors will agree to purchase, and we will agree to sell, an aggregate of 3,000,000 shares of our common stock and warrants to purchase an aggregate of 4,500,000 shares of our common stock, as provided on the cover of this prospectus.